leanprover/theorem_proving_in_lean4/type_classes.md

   1
 ```

-# ??? no explanation for this Monoid code???
 #check getUnit fails???
 Why can't I call it, it has only implicit args right?
 What
 are the square bracket?
 Previously "The square brackets shown above indicate that the argument of type `Add a`
 is *instance implicit*" is this an instance implicit thing?